Effects of Dynamo-Generated Large-Scale Magnetic Fields on the Surface Gravity ($f$) Mode: Model and Numerical Setup

 \subsection{Model}

-We aim to investigate the influence of dynamo-generated large-scale magnetic fields on high-degree $f$-modes, which remain confined near the solar surface and are therefore sensitive to sub-surface magnetic fields.
+We aim to investigate the influence of dynamo-generated large-scale magnetic fields on high-degree $f$-modes, which remain confined near the solar surface and are therefore sensitive to subsurface magnetic fields.
 For this purpose, it is sufficient to consider a Cartesian box filled with conducting fluid, which can be regarded as a local representation of a small region of the solar surface.
 This approach allows us to avoid the numerical complexity of a spherical domain and focus on the underlying physical processes.

-We consider a Cartesian coordinate system with unit vectors $\bold{e}_x$, $\bold{e}_y$, and $\bold{e}_z$ along the $x$, $y$, and $z$ directions, respectively.
-The system consists of a Cartesian box of dimensions $L_x$, $L_y$, and $L_z$ along the $\bold{e}_x$, $\bold{e}_y$, and $\bold{e}_z$ directions, respectively, where $\bold{e}_z$ denotes the vertical direction (corresponding to the radial direction in the solar context) and $\bold{e}_x$, $\bold{e}_y$ the horizontal directions.
-For our purpose, we assumed $L_z \ll L_x, L_y$, signifying that the system is significantly thinner in the vertical direction compared to the horizontal directions so that we can work in the framework of parallel plane approximation.
-For reference, we have added a schematic diagram (2D cross-section) of the model is shown in the top panel of Figure~\ref{fig:1}.
+We consider a Cartesian coordinate system with unit vectors $\mathbf{e}_x$, $\mathbf{e}_y$, and $\mathbf{e}_z$ along the $x$, $y$, and $z$ direction, respectively.
+The system consists of a Cartesian box of dimensions $L_x$, $L_y$, and $L_z$ along the $\mathbf{e}_x$, $\mathbf{e}_y$, and $\mathbf{e}_z$ directions, respectively, where $\mathbf{e}_z$ denotes the vertical direction (corresponding to the radial direction in the solar context) and $\mathbf{e}_x$, $\mathbf{e}_y$ the horizontal directions.
+For our purposes, we assume $L_z \ll L_x, L_y$, signifying that the system is significantly thinner in the vertical direction compared to the horizontal directions, so that we can work in the framework of parallel plane approximation.
+For reference, we have added a schematic diagram (2D cross-section) of the model, shown in the top panel of Figure~\ref{fig:1}.

-Gravity acts along the $-\bold{e}_z$ direction, and its magnitude is denoted by $g(>0)$.
+Gravity acts along the $-\mathbf{e}_z$ direction, and its magnitude is denoted by $\mathrm{g}(>0)$.
 Given the small vertical extent of the domain, we have assumed gravity to be constant.
 This model also includes an interface located at $z=0$, which divides the domain into two subdomains, a lower layer of thickness $L_{z\mathrm{d}}$ and an upper layer of thickness $L_{z\mathrm{u}}$.
 We have assumed $L_{z\mathrm{d}}=9L_z/10$ and $L_{z\mathrm{u}}=L_z/10$ for all the simulations presented in this paper.

-We further assume a sharp discontinuity in the thermodynamic variables across the interface, as illustrated in bottom panel Figure~\ref{fig:1}.
-All the length scales are nondimensionalized using $L_0 = \gamma H_\mathrm{d} = c_\mathrm{sd}^2/g$, where $H_\mathrm{d}$ is the isothermal pressure scale height of the lower subdomain and \(c_\mathrm{sd}\) is the adiabatic sound speed in the lower subdomain.
+We further assume a sharp discontinuity in the thermodynamic variables across the interface, as illustrated in the bottom panel of Figure~\ref{fig:1}.
+All the length scales are nondimensionalized using $L_0 = \gamma H_\mathrm{d} = c_\mathrm{sd}^2/\mathrm{g}$, where $H_\mathrm{d}$ is the isothermal pressure scale height of the lower subdomain and \(c_\mathrm{sd}\) is the adiabatic sound speed in the lower subdomain.